 Take and keep accurate notes of the sources you use.
 Distinguish between your ideas and other’s ideas and direct quotes.

-Journal, Magazine, & Newspaper Articles: Keep an online or paper copy of the articles you will use for your paper.
-If you use an article from a library database, you will need to include the database information in your citation.
-The information you need to include from the database will depend on the format style specified by your instructor.
-Many library databases have a citation tool that automatically generates a citation in the format you specify.
+Journal, Magazine & Newspaper Articles: When using the library databases, email to yourself articles you will use for your paper.
+Make sure to note the name of the library database where you found your articles.
+The article information you need to include from the database will depend on the format style specified by your instructor.
+Most library databases have a citation tool that automatically generates a citation in the format you specify.
 These citation tools are a good starting point for formatting your references but you may still need to “tweak” them according to your instructor’s specifications.

 Citing: Also called documenting or referencing.
-The recording of information (e.g., author, title, publisher, publication date, page numbers, database name, URL address, etc.) from a source (e.g., book, magazine article, web site) which allows an instructor or anyone to identify and locate a source.
+The recording of information (e.g., author, title, publisher, publication date, page numbers, database name, URL address, etc.) from a source (e.g., book, article, website) which allows you and your instructor to identify and locate a source.
 By citing your sources, you are also giving proper credit to those sources.
 This information is then formatted to a citation style (e.g., APA, MLA, Chicago) specified by your instructor and inserted into your essay.

-Common knowledge: Facts or ideas that are well know by many people and that can be found in numerous sources (e.g., Barack Obama is our current president of the United States).
+Common knowledge: Facts or ideas that are well know by many people and that can be found in numerous sources (e.g., Christmas Day falls on December 25th in the United States).
 Common knowledge does not need to be cited.

 Paraphrasing: Using someone's ideas and putting them into your own words.
 This is probably the skill you will use most when incorporating sources into your writing.
 Although you use your own words to paraphrase, you must still cite the source of the information (e.g., Using an excerpt from Barack Obama’s January 2009 inaugural address and putting it in your own words).

-Quotation: Also called a quote.
-Using someone's exact words.
-When you use a direct quote, place the passage in quotation marks and cite the source according to the citation style specified by your instructor (e.g., Using a direct excerpt from Barack Obama’s January 2009 inaugural address).
+Quote: Using someone's exact words.
+When you use a direct quote, place the passage in quotation marks and cite the source according to the citation style specified by your instructor (e.g., Using a direct excerpt from Barack Obama’s January 2009 inaugural address)..

-Signal Phrase: A phrase, clause, or sentence that introduces a quotation, paraphrase, or summary.
-Common signal phrase verbs include the following: argue, assert, claim, comment, confirm, contend, declare, deny, emphasize, illustrate, imply, insist, note, observe, point out, report, respond, say, suggest, think, and write.
+Signal Phrase: A phrase, clause, or sentence that introduces a quotation, paraphrase or summary.
+Some common signal phrase verbs include the following: argue, claim, comment, emphasize, illustrate, imply, note, point out, report, suggest and write.
 Example signal phrases: "Smith suggests that. . ." and "Smith argues that. . ."

 Summarizing: Using someone's main ideas and putting them into your own words.
 Summaries are significantly shorter than the original and take a broad overview of the source material.